rajatsc/DeepC/README.md

 ## 4. layer

 The ```layer``` struct contains the input and output of a layer.
-It also stores the weights and biases.
-It
+It also stores the weights and biases and has function pointers for forward propagation, backpropagation and for updating the weights and biases.

 ### 4.1 connected_layer